Sinus4096/Row-Column-Game/README.md

 The following Python libraries were essential for developing the game's core functionality, AI strategies, and statistical evaluation:

-### Core Libraries

-The following Python libraries were essential for developing the game's core functionality, AI strategies, and statistical evaluation:

 | Category | Library | Purpose |
 | :--- | :--- | :--- |
 | **Core Game & Logic** | **TKINTER** | Used for creating the Graphical User Interface (GUI). |